GetStream/stream-video-swift/docusaurus/docs/iOS/ui-cookbook/video-layout.md

 }
 ```

 In this example, we are building a custom call controls view, using buttons from the SDK, for muting video/audio, toggling camera and hanging up.
 You can easily add your own UI elements in the `HStack` above.
-You can use the `CallViewModel` for the standard call-related actions, or create an `EventsController` for custom events and reactions (as described [here](../advanced/custom-events.md)), or a `PermissionsController` for permissions related actions (as described [here](../advanced/permissions.md)).
+You can use the `CallViewModel` for the standard call-related actions, or use the `Call` object directly for custom events and reactions (as described [here](../advanced/custom-events.md)), and for permissions related actions (as described [here](../advanced/permissions.md)).

 #### Horizontally scrollable list